Unpaid Invoice/Service Rendered

 Whether or not a binding oral agreement was formed in the circumstances here is a question which engages what has been called the objective principle of contract formation.
 As stated in S.M.
 Waddams, The Law of Contracts (5th Edition) at p.
 103:

-The principal function of the law of contracts is to protect reasonable expectations engendered by promises.
+The principle function of the law of contracts is to protect reasonable expectations engendered by promises.

 In addition to the enforcement of an oral agreement the Courts will enforce what is known as a claim for unjust enrichment or quantum meriut which is a fancy latin phrase essentially meaning you are entitled to be paid for what you have earned or provided as outlined in the case of Goulimis Construction Ltd. v.
 Jason Smith, Eva Klein and Bank of Montreal, 2014 ONSC 1239 (CanLII) which states;